 GASB 13 lease example walkthrough

-In practice, most governmental entities account for lease transactions utilizing either (A) the lease contract method or (B) straight-line method options, simply due to the sheer complexity of the fair value option.
+In practice, most governmental entities account for lease transactions using either (A) the lease contract method or (B) straight-line method options, simply due to the sheer complexity of the fair value option.
 We will walk through accounting for a lease transaction under both of these methods using the full accrual accounting basis.

 Lease example details: